Higher Degree Research Examination Policy

 - C5 fail - the thesis/portfolio is not of the appropriate standard for an HDR award and no further submission is allowed.

-In the case of a C3 result or as otherwise specified by the AC Classification of Examinations Schedule 1, the HDR Examinations Advisory Committee (EAC) is convened and prepares a report.
+In the case of a C3 result or as otherwise specified by the AC Classification of Examinations Schedule 1, the HDR Examinations Advisory Committee (EAC) may be convened and prepares a report.

 HDR Examinations Advisory Committee